-Based on SBE formula calculator, LAS's FY2019 LCFF Supplemental Grant is projected to be \$TBD690,770 and \$TBD364,330 for estimated concentration component..
-The increase in Supplemental and Concentration funds are being utilized as follows, organized within the LAS EDUCATIONAL PROGRAM: SIX DESIGN COMPONENTS (C:1-6):
+Based on SBE formula calculator, LAS's FY20 LCFF Supplemental Grant is projected to be \$ 765,561 and \$ 390,630 for estimated concentration component.
+The increase in Supplemental and Concentration funds are being utilized as follows, organized within the LAS EDUCATIONAL PROGRAM: SIX DESIGN COMPONENTS (C:1-6) and new for FY20, under the CA Dashboard categories of: 1) Academic Performance (AP), 2) Academic Engagement (AE), and 3) Conditions and Climate (CC).

 Research (C.1) and Professional Development (C.2) LAS unique educational program design necessitates that staff knows the on-going research base and professional development on the most current development in dual language immersion theories and their clinical application, as well as program efficacy in educating English Language Learners, RFEPs, Latinos, Socio-Economically Disadvantaged (SED) and Students with Disabilities (SWD).
 Concurrently, LAS staff must also have on-going knowledge on the evolving mandates for independent charter school.
-Consequently, for FY2019, LAS has appropriated \$TBD104,735 (Budget Series: 1000, 3000, 4000, 5000) for research and professional development.

 Curriculum Design (C.3) and Assessments and Accountability (C.4) The state-wide implementation of the Common Core State Standards (CCSS) and Smarter Balanced Assessments (SBAC) have been instrumental in LAS's current decisions with regards to curriculum design and assessments - both now requiring highly embedded technology features.
 CCSS has defined the 21st Century Skills as critical thinking, collaboration, communication, and creativity.
 LAS staff is fine-tuning its curriculum designing and assessments in order to academically better prepare all students, particularly those from subgroups: ELLs, RFEPs, SED, and SWD.
-This year, LAS has established an internal accountability measure for reading: DRA and EDL in order to do a better job in monitoring the literacy progression of all students TK-8.
-Consequently, related expenditures for these categories are \$199,710 from Budget Series 4000, 5000.
+These recent years, LAS has established an internal accountability measure for reading: DRA and EDL in order to do a better job in monitoring the literacy progression of all students TK-8.
+This year, LAS implemented an online math benchmark assessment to monitor student content mastery mid-year progress and provide timely interventions, particularly those from unduplicated student groups: EL, SED, Foster Youth.

-Instruction (C.5) and Support Structure (C.6) At the core of LAS Program Design are quality of the instructional team and the support structure to ensure student success - Personnel: Classified staff, Education Specialists, Intervention teachers, Intervention Coordinator, Counseling, Translation services, Technology (devises, equipment, infrastructure), ELD trainings, ELD resources, Pre-summer program, Extended learning or tutoring, release time for staff PD.
-LAS instructional and support structure design components as delineated above equal an expenditure appropriation of \$TBD750,655 as reflected in Budget Series: 1000, 2000, 4000, and 5000.
+Instruction (C.5) and Support Structure (C.6) At the core of LAS Program Design are quality of the instructional team and the support structure to ensure student success - Personnel: Classified and certificated staff, Education Specialists, Intervention teachers, Intervention Coordinator, Counseling, Translation services, Technology (devises, equipment, infrastructure), ELD trainings, ELD resources, Pre-summer program, Extended learning or tutoring, release time for staff PD.